aferguson64/us_diplomacy/README.md

 ## Updating Content

 * All metadata is stored in the "data" directory ... in the file "diplomacy_data.js"
 * U.S. Ambassador photos are in the "portraits" directory.
-Study the filename structure.
-Filenames are in the format of [country]_[lastname].JPG
+Study the filenames which are in the format of [country]_[lastname].JPG
 * Global Issue photos are in the "issues" directory

 ## Developed By